Card Renewal, Card Replacement & Lost Cards

 Step 2: Renew Virtual card

-If your card is a virtual card, you can renew it by executing a card renewal request.
+You can renew a card by executing a card renewal request.

 {{base-url}}/cards/{{publicToken}}/renew